High-Priority Expected Waiting Times in the Delayed Accumulating Priority Queue with Applications to Health Care KPIs

-To interpret \cref{fig:mm1_feasible_bound}, recall that the \npqname{} regime leads to the lowest \classname{}-1 waiting times, so if the constraint can be achieved by the \npqname{} there is no further optimization to be done.
-Similarly, the FCFS regime is the best-case scenario for \classname{}-2 waiting times, and consequently if the KPI cannot be achieved in this regime the occupancy levels are simply too high.
-Thus, we plot the lower boundary of when the \npqname{} is strong enough and the upper boundary of when the FCFS is too weak to achieve the KPI for \classname{}-2 customers for both one hour (left panel) and half hour (right panel) waiting time targets with various compliance probabilities.
+To find the feasible region, we use two observations.
+First, recall that the \npqname{} regime leads to the lowest \classname{}-1 waiting times, so if the constraint $\cdfD_2(w) \geq p$ \emph{can} be achieved by the \npqname{} then there is no further optimization to be done.
+Second, the \fcfsname{} regime uniformly results in the lowest \classname{}-2 waiting times, so if the constraint $\cdfD_2(w) \geq p$ \emph{cannot} be achieved by the \fcfsname{} then the occupancy is simply too high for the KPI to be met.
+To visualize this, in \cref{fig:mm1_feasible_bound} we plot the lower boundary of when the \npqname{} is strong enough and the upper boundary of when the \fcfsname{} is too weak to achieve the KPI for \classname{}-2 customers for both one hour (left panel) and half hour (right panel) waiting time targets with various compliance probabilities.
 The interpretation of these plots is that for each KPI probability level, the $(\lam_1, \lam_2)$ pairs to the left of the feasible region have sufficiently small occupancy such that the KPI can be achieved by \classname{}-2 customers even under the penalizing \npqname{}, while to the right of the feasible region it is impossible to meet the KPI.
-Thus, the $(\lam_1, \lam_2)$ pairs which require further optimization are only those that fall within the feasible region.
+Thus, the $(\lam_1, \lam_2)$ pairs that require further optimization are only those that fall within this feasible region.

 \infor{ }